Weekend Preview and St. Patty’s Day Too

 Meanwhile, there is growing evidence that still another active southern storm will form on Sunday and pass through our region Sunday night into Monday.

-Once again our region will be on the northern fringe of this new storm with the fence between soaking rains and heavy wet snow slicing across the Ohio Valley.
+Once again our region will be on the northern fringe of this new storm where with the fence between soaking rains and heavy wet snow slicing across the Ohio Valley.

 While it is way to soon to commit to a rain or snow forecast in any one location locally on St. Patty’s Day, the fact is Leprechauns are known to do an Irish jig and sprinkle our region with snow every year around March 17th.